vuthy55/studio/src/SYNC_ONLINE_CHANGELOG.md

     - **AI Investigator (AII):** A new AI-powered tool is available to admins within the reported Vibe.
 The AII analyzes the entire conversation against the established community rules, provides a summary judgment, and highlights specific posts that may be in violation, dramatically speeding up the review process.
     - **Moderation Actions & Soft Deletion:** From the Vibe view, admins can take action via a streamlined dropdown menu:
         - **Dismiss:** If no violation is found, the report is dismissed, the Vibe is reactivated, and both the reporter and creator are notified.
-        - **Archive (Soft Delete):** If a violation is found, the admin can "Archive" the Vibe.
+        - **Archive (Soft Deletion):** If a violation is found, the admin can "Archive" the Vibe.
 This is a soft delete that makes the Vibe permanently inaccessible to all regular users but preserves the content in the database for administrative records and future reference.
 The reporter and creator are notified of the action taken.
 - **`[IMPROVEMENT]`** Implemented Phase 1 of the "Common Room / Vibes" feature enhancement.
 This major update significantly improves usability and management.
     - **Post Translation:** Users can now translate any post in a Vibe into their default language for a small token fee.
 Translations are permanently saved to the post, so the community only pays once per language.
     - **Automatic Language Detection:** The translation feature now automatically detects the source language of a post instead of assuming it is English.